Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Quick glossary

-• Non-operating working interest: Working interest owner who does not operate day-to-day, still shares in costs and risk.
+- Non-operating working interest: Working interest owner who doesn't operate day-to-day, still shares in costs and risk.

 Final perspective: choose based on understanding, not promises

 Oil and gas investing can make sense for the right investor.
-It can also go sideways quickly when investors do not understand what they own.
+It can also go sideways quickly when investors don't understand what they own.

 Royalty interests can provide cost-free participation in production revenue, with simpler ownership and fewer obligations.
 Working interests offer deeper economic participation, but they come with responsibility.
-A working interest oil and gas position is not something you choose casually.
+A working interest oil and gas position isn't something you choose casually.

 The best investors do three things: